the-OmegaLabs/ppm/readme.md

 A simple package manager written in Python, currently supporting the `dpkg` format.

 ## Overview
-Plusto Package Manager is designed to be a straightforward tool for managing packages.
-While it currently supports Debian packages (`dpkg` format), we are considering adding support for other formats, such as Arch Linux’s AUR in future versions.
+Plusto Package Manager is a sleek, lightweight hybrid package manager for Linux.
+We are considering expanding support in future versions to include other repositories, such as Arch Linux’s AUR, Fedora’s rpm, and our own Plusto User Repo (PUR).
+This way, Plusto Package Manager will be able to better cater to the needs of various Linux users.

+The legacy version of Plusto Package Manager (PPM) has several shortcomings, which is why we are in the process of rewriting a new version of PPM to address these issues and improve its functionality.
-We are currently refactoring the code.
-You can use the old version in the `leagcy/` directory.
+We are currently developing new version of ppm.
+You can try the old version in the `legacy/` directory.

 ## Requirements
 - A Linux distribution with `dpkg` support.